juanfonsecasolis-automation/cypressOutisCourse-gl/README.md

 # Run
 * To run in the UI and see the execution step by step: `npm run cy:open`
 * To run in command line and capture snapshots on failures: `npm run cy:run`
-* I don't remember what does this one: `npx cypress run`
+* I don't remember what this one does: `npx cypress run`

 # Folder structure
 * Fixture: static data (e.g. data used by tests)